TransitionEnergetiqueQuebec/BTAP/Apatana Installer.md

   5) Install debugger from the Aptana's Terminal with this command `gem install ruby-debug-ide`

-## Create an specific account for each developper:
+## Create a specific account for each developper:
   1) On the first Admin session, create the account via Settings>Accounts>Familly & other people

   2) Log into the created developper session (with key Win + L)